 pg_statistic table.
 This internal table is important for query performance since it stores statistics that are used by the query planner (you can read more about it here).

-Before trying again, we tested the ANALYZE operation on a test database and noticed that it could take several hours to finish.
+Before trying the migration task again, we tested the ANALYZE operation on a test database and noticed that it could take several hours to finish.
 Therefore, we started to research ways to run it faster and we ended up using the

 vacuumdb utility.
 Here’s the command that we ran: